Written by Oliver Burn, Consultant Health Economist, and Margaret Petrou, Consultant Health Economist

 References

-If you would like to learn more about global economic models or discuss a current challenge, please contact us at Source Health Economics, a growing HEOR consultancy specialising in evidence generation, health economics, health technology assessment, and value communication.
+If you would like to learn more about global economic models or discuss a current challenge, please contact us at Source Health Economics, an HEOR consultancy specialising in evidence generation, health economics, health technology assessment, and value communication.